vkoves/vkoves.github.io/_posts/2026-08-24-ev-road-tripping-is-actually-easy-now.md

 for new EVs!</strong> Because they are still changing a lot, are more tech-forward, and people have hesitations around battery longevity, a lot of EVs depreciate faster than their gas counterparts right now.
 But most EVs are warrantied for 100,000 miles on their battery, and last much much longer than that.
-A friend of mine bought a 100,000 mile used Tesla Model 3 several years ago, and has had absolutely no issues with it.
+A friend of mine bought a 100,000-mile used Tesla Model 3 several years ago, and has had absolutely no issues with it.

 As an example, here's some listings for used Hyundai Ioniq 5 EVs, with many under $23,000 with only